willief/Gooey/README.md

 The "Clear" and "Clear PUT" buttons allow the user to clear the input fields, and the "PUT" output box respectively.

 Very basic, please contribute if you find it useful.

+To run this code, you need to have Python installed on your Windows system.
+Additionally, the code uses the Tkinter and subprocess modules, so you need to make sure that these are installed in your Python environment.
+To check if you have these modules installed, you can run the following command in your terminal or command prompt:

+pip show tkinter
+pip show subprocess

+If the modules are not installed, you can install them by running the following command:

+pip install tkinter
+pip install subprocess

+From a terminal you can start Gooey with:
+`python3 gooey.py`